yesimon/GOTTCHA/README.md

 ### Obtaining GOTTCHA

 The source codes can be downloading from [here](https://bitbucket.org/poeli/gottcha).
-The pre-computed databases need to be downloaded separately from our SFTP server.
+The pre-computed databases need to be downloaded separately from our web server.
 Please see below in the [Obtaining Pre-computed Databases] section.

 You can use "git" to obtain the package: